0nix/ggj21/twine/ending3.md

 "No we do not, Division IX.
 We do not want to request that."
 Lieutenant Sessler interrupts, elbowing the Sergeant away from the microphone.
 Sessler was not anticipating that, so he is swept aside with ease.
 "Belay that, Comrade.
 Belay."
 Sessler growls.
 "I need to have a word with this mook."

 "This will be your last time, Sessler!
-You under arrest for--" The Sergeant hollers, as he fumbles around his pockets for his hand cuffs.
+You are under arrest for--" The Sergeant hollers, as he fumbles around his pockets for his hand cuffs.

 [End Option]

 "You will stand down, now."
 The disembodied voice from the speaker interrupts the two men as they readied themselves for, well, whatever it was they wanted to do to each other.
 Both Sessler and Bayer stiffen up and stand up straight at this order as they continue to glare at each other.

 "Lieutenant Oskar Sessler.
 Sergeant Bertholt Bayer.
-You will be receiving official reprimands for the behavior we have observed this very moment."
+You will be receiving official reprimands for the behavior we have just observed."
 The speaker on the wall said.

 The word "official" had a bit of a sting to it, even if it sometimes smacked of meaninglessness.